-Play as a privilege.
-Although many people have been enabled to play more frequently and further into adulthood, this condition is far from universal.
+Play as a privilege: Although many people have been enabled to play more frequently and further into adulthood, this condition is far from universal.
 Inequities within and between societies create a dynamic in which some people live under ideal conditions for play and others are deprived of the opportunity to play.
 This deprivation applies to children as well as adults: kids who are undernourished or have to work are less likely to spend their time playing (Bateson 2014).
 Acknowledging that play is currently a privilege but is also an evolved developmental need, the United Nations issued a proclamation establishing play and a "universal and inalienable right of childhood" (Landreth 2002).

-Mismatch theory and modern play.
-Human play behaviors evolved in a very different environment than the one that most people experience today.
-Our play emerged in smaller social groups of hunter-gatherers who interacted with far fewer individuals during a human lifetime and maintained a much smaller base of material culture.
+Mismatch theory and modern play: Human play behaviors evolved in a very different environment than the one that most people experience today.
+Our play emerged in smaller social groups of hunter-gatherers who interacted with far fewer individuals and far fewer objects (especially human-made cultural objects) during a human lifetime.
 Thanks to the prolific cultural evolution produced by modern industrialized societies, we now have access to far more objects to play with, environments to navigate, and people with whom to interact.
 The cultural evolution that creates these new environments dramatically outpaces human genetic evolution, setting up the potential for play behaviors that are "mismatched" to our current environment.

 One potential outcome of this mismatch is various forms of play-related addictions.
 Perhaps the most obvious play addictions are to electronic games, particularly those which combine vivid forms of fantasy play with real-time social interactions with a limitless supply of play partners (Brown 2009).
+Such addictions may emerge because opportunities for free play are being supplanted by more structured forms of play.
 Many forms of gambling may also exploit playful human curiosity, leading some people to become compulsive gamblers.
 Such addictions can, ironically, pull people away from healthy forms of play that are key to maintaining physical and mental health.